Frequently Asked Questions

 What if I can’t attend a meeting?

-ANS: Members have committed to donate each quarter, so they can send their blank check with another member.
+ANS: Members have committed to donating at each of the three meetings, so they can send their blank check with another member.
 That member will have their proxy to vote for one of the three presenting charities as well as authorization to fill in the name of the selected charity on the blank check.

 What happens after a charity is awarded the money?